The Man Comes Around

 Songfacts®:

-• An alternative earlier take can be heard on The Legend of Johnny Cash which omits the spoken word intro and outro.
+• The song is bookended by spoken passages that reference the Four Beasts Of Revelation.
+An alternative earlier take can be heard on the album The Legend of Johnny Cash that omits the spoken sections.

 • There are a number of Biblical references in the lyrics.
 The spoken word intro that opens both the song and the album is taken from Revelation 6: 1-2, which describes John The Apostle's vision of the Four Horsemen of the Apocalypse, each heralded by one of the "four beasts" first mentioned in Revelation 4:6–9.
 We then hear several other Revelation references as Cash sings of how the "Man" (God) will one day come to pass judgment.